cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

            """
            execution retry delays = PT0S, PT30S
            [[[events]]]
-               mail events = submission failed, submission retry, failed, retry, oops [[[outputs]]]
+               mail events = failed, retry, oops
+           [[[outputs]]]
                oops = oopsy daisy

-By default, the emails will be sent to the current user with:
+By default, event emails will be sent to the current user with:

 - ``to:`` set as ``$USER``
 - ``from:`` set as ``notifications@$(hostname)``